skijit/notes/music/misc-production/gain-staging.md

 ## Intro
 - The big question is how much do you want to increase the gain at each stage of your signal path.
+     - Applies all the way from instruments, mics, preamps, to final stereo mix bus.
 - This matters because:
     - Lets you get the Best SNR
     - Leave enough headroom to prevent clipping